Skip to main content

 In 2019, the FDA approved the first drug developed specifically to treat postpartum depression.
 The approval recognizes postpartum depression’s severe impacts on the mother and child and increases the types of treatment options available for support.

-“Families who have experienced postpartum depression know first-hand how challenging it can be for mother, baby, the entire family and the broader support network,” said Dr. Tiffany Inglis, Carelon national medical director for maternal-child and women’s health.
+“Families who have experienced postpartum depression know first-hand how challenging it can be for mother, baby, the entire family and the broader support network,” said Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health.
 “With additional data and screenings, we can do more to connect them to resources needed to treat postpartum depression and move both parent and child to a place of health and wellbeing.”

 If you or a loved one is at risk of suicide, call the National Suicide Prevention Lifeline at 988 or 1-800-273-8255.